GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Results

-We now separately discuss the cases of individual spaxels with $H\beta/H\gamma < \left(H\beta/H\gamma\right)_{0}$ (which cannot be explained by dust attenuation assuming case B recombination).
-In all but four cases of spaxels with below case-B $H\beta/H\gamma$ decrement ratios and $\rm S/N>3$ on all H$\beta$, H$\gamma$ and H$\delta$, we notice that the $H\gamma/H\delta$ remains above the corresponding case-B Balmer ratio.
-In principle, higher stellar absorption in H$\beta$ could be responsible for such a behaviour \citep{groves+2012,tacchella+2023}; while our \textsc{ppxf} continuum modelling allows for stellar absorption (as described in Section \ref{sec:emission_lines}), the weakness of the continuum of our $z\sim10.17$ target implies that any stellar absorption has a negligible impact on the measured fluxes of the emission lines.
+We now separately discuss individual spaxels with $H\beta/H\gamma < \left(H\beta/H\gamma\right)_{0}$ (which cannot be explained by dust attenuation assuming case B recombination).
+In all but four cases of spaxels with below case-B $H\beta/H\gamma$ decrement ratios and $\rm S/N>3$ for H$\beta$, H$\gamma$ and H$\delta$, we notice that the $H\gamma/H\delta$ remains above the corresponding case-B Balmer ratio.
+In principle, stronger stellar absorption in H$\beta$ could be responsible for this behaviour \citep{groves+2012,tacchella+2023}; while our \textsc{ppxf} continuum modelling allows for stellar absorption (as described in Section \ref{sec:emission_lines}), the weakness of the continuum of our $z\sim10.17$ target implies that any stellar absorption has a negligible impact on the measured emission line fluxes.
 Moreover, potential calibration uncertainties in the extrapolated wavelength range ($\lambda_{\rm obs}>5.27 \mu\rm m$) could also contribute to artificially low H$\beta$ fluxes.
-Due to the wavelength proximity of $H\gamma/H\delta$, this ratio is not suitable to accurately calculate the dust attenuation, especially in low $\rm S/N$ targets.
+Because of the wavelength proximity of H$\gamma$ and H$\delta$, this Balmer decrement ratio is not suitable for accurately calculating the dust attenuation, especially in low-$\rm S/N$ targets.
 As a result, we assume that $A_{\rm V,cont}=0 \ \rm mag$ for these spaxels.